BludGeonT/EthosFederationList/README.md

 - When the user clicks `EXPORT`, then the (botapi) bot will send a command to the (auth) Channel
   - Command to send: `/fedexport`
     - This will let Rose know to export the Federation Ban List from (fedhash) in a CSV formatted document.
 The (botapi) bot should be waiting for a reply from Rose in the same channel which will contain a link to download `fbanned_users.csv` which it should then download.
-    - Once the `fbanned_users.cvs` is downloaded, it needs to be stored in a folder structure of something like FederationExports/(fedhash)/FILENAME where its new FILENAME becomes formatted as the following:
+    - Once the `fbanned_users.csv` is downloaded, it needs to be stored in a folder structure of something like FederationExports/(fedhash)/FILENAME where its new FILENAME becomes formatted as the following:
       - Date in the format of 05122025
       - Time in the format of 1605
       - Body in the format of fbanned_users.csv